mmircea16/rezultate-vot/README.md

 ##### Prerequisites
 * .NET Core 2.2 (backend)
+* AWS CLI
 * NodeJS (frontend)
-* Docker (for running localstack on local machine)
+* Docker (for running localstack or the API on local machine)

 ##### Run the project